I’m here to shout from the rooftops about the night shift nurse essentials that will make your life so much easier.

-However, after an unfortunate spilled coffee incident, I retired the basic monthly planner and replaced it with a Deluxe Monthly Planner.
-I certainly favor the Deluxe to the Basic, as it includes a few list pages in between each monthly spread, which is perfect for my style.
+My third and fourth were Deluxe Monthly Planner.
 I no longer need the weekly pages, and I am always working off an ongoing to-do and to-buy list.
 Furthermore, the covers are customizable and there are so many accessories that will warm your sticker loving heart.

 6 — Melatonin: I have absolutely no trouble falling asleep after a night shift.
 Arguably, it’s the best sleep I get!
 However, I try my best to take at least a 3-hour nap prior to my first night on, and that can be tough with little ones.
 I’ve found that low dose Melatonin has been helpful for me to fall asleep quickly and wake without feeling groggy.
 I will also take a tablet before going to sleep in between night shifts, as sometimes I have trouble sleeping past a certain time.
 I keep the chewable/dissolve tabs on my nightstand.